|Fig. 1: Kodak Brownie 8 mm Movie Camera II (author's collection).|

 · Guy’s Confirmation

 · At Lake Placid

 · Fran & Joe’s home (Woodlawn Ave)

 · Carol, John, & Debbie Stevens.
 Easter 1957

 The big reveal for me was “Joey & Maria Wedding.”
 That was my parent’s wedding in August 1958.
-They divorced in the late 1970s to much acrimony and as is often the case with divorces old wedding memorabilia typically goes out in the trash.
-Nevertheless, here they were – young and in love; my mother, a beautiful 22 year old bride looking forward to a future that sadly never came to be.
+They divorced in the late 1970s to much acrimony and, as is often the case in such situations, old wedding memorabilia typically goes out in the trash.
+Nevertheless, here they were — young and in love; my mother, a beautiful 22 year old bride looking forward to a future that sadly never came to be.

 |Fig. 4: Here's|

 The Internet is replete with videos like this one.
 Kodak 8 mm film cameras were a ubiquitous part of the post-war Baby Boom generation and millions of feet of impatient children, proud parents, wise-ass uncles, doting aunts, and distant cousins were recorded.
 Often, a soundtrack will inevitably accompany these films with era-appropriate music, attempting to mimic the nostalgic opening of The Wonder Years, yet that is not how these films were originally watched.

 Fig. 5: The original 8 mm reel I

 Thrown up against a sheet spread on a wall, someone announcing the segments while hushed voices point out relatives and friends, the images flickered like lost memories recovered after a long absence — found gathering dust.
 They are preserved here, in silence.
 At times, one image fades into another in a double exposure much as our memories blend one into another.
 The actors are long dead and the meaning of the scenes are lost to time, like an ancient mosaic missing crucial segments, so all we have are fragments of lives.